s0me0ne-unkn0wn/pvf-stack-test/exp/README.md

 * `02-load-args` : Functions with increading number of arguments that load all the arguments on stack and then drop them
 * `03-load-args-and-call` : Like previous one, but instead of dropping calls another function which is empty
 * `04-locals` : Empty functions with increasing number of locals
+* `05-used-locals` : Functions that are using locals in a non-polymorphic way